-Summary of risk factors:
+Summary of other risk factors:

 - 1. Risks associated with the financial services business in general - 2.
-Fluctuations in market price - 3.
-Risks of reduced revenue due to declining market volume, prices or liquidity - 4.
-Risks relating to asset-backed commercial paper - 5.
-Risks of reduced revenue during periods of declining prices or reduced activity in targeted industries or geographic markets - 6.
+Fluctuations in market price of the Company's shares unrelated to operating performance - 3.
+Extensive regulation subject to change with little or no notice of the financial services industry that poses a number of risks such as fines, suspension or litigation - 4.
+Risk of reduced revenue due to declining market volume, prices or liquidity - 5.
+Risk of reduced revenue during periods of declining prices or reduced activity in targeted industries or geographic markets - 6.
 Significant fluctuations in quarterly results can result in interim losses - 7.
-Risk of changes in foreign currency exchange rates - 8.
-Interest rate risk may affect the value of financial instruments held by Canaccord - 9.
-Effects of inflation may affect costs, profitability and the value of financial instruments - 10.
-Limitations on access to funding and perceived liquidity issues - 11.
-Risks of underwriting activities - 12.
-Credit risk and exposure to losses - 13.
-Employee misconduct - 14.
-Risks of reduced revenues due to economic, political and market conditions - 15.
-Risk management policies and procedures - 16.
-Dependence on systems - 17.
-Dependence on ability to retain and recruit personnel - 18.
-Potential conflicts of interest - 19.
-Litigation and potential securities laws liability - 20.
+Risk of changes in foreign currency exchange rates causing volatility in Company revenues and income - 8.
+Interest rate risk may affect the value of financial instruments held by the Company

+- 9. Effects of inflation may affect costs, profitability and the value of financial instruments - 10.
+Limitations on access to funding and perceived liquidity issues could limit the Company's ability to pay dividends, repay debt, or continue to operate - 11.
+Risks of underwriting activities could result in losses, regulatory penalties or litigation - 12.
+Credit risk and exposure to losses from trading counterparties, clients, clearing houses, securities issuers or financial intermediaries - 13.
+Employee misconduct could result in losses, regulatory sanctions or reputational harm - 14.
+Risk of reduced revenues due to economic, political and market conditions - 15.
+Risk management policies and procedures may not be adequate or effective in mitigating risk exposure - 16.
+Dependence on information and communication systems whose failure or interruption could result in losses or litigation - 17.
+The inability to retain and recruit highly skilled and specialized personnel could have a materially adverse effect on the Company's operating results - 18.
+Potential conflicts of interest between the Company's executive officers, directors or employees and the Company itself - 19.
+Litigation and potential securities law liabilities due to the very nature of the Company's business - 20.
 Legal proceedings could result in substantial financial loss - 21.
 Asset management revenue is subject to variability based on market and economic factors and the amount of assets under management - 22.
 Significant competition may adversely impact revenues and profits - 23.
-Extensive regulation of the financial services industry poses a number of risks - 24.
-Dependence on availability of capital - 25.
-Management of growth
+The Company's business activities are dependent on availability of funding or regulatory capital - 24.
+Insufficient management of growth could adversely affect the Company's business